usaid-cs/yesterday-i-learned/life.md

 - Be a friend: "If you go out looking for friends, you're going to find they are very scarce.
 If you go out to be a friend, you'll find them everywhere." - Hilary Ziglar (a white man)
 - [Being good at a lot of similar things](https://forge.medium.com/how-to-become-the-best-in-the-world-at-something-f1b658f93428) is sufficient, and far less demanding, than being the best at one thing.
 - Sometimes it might be good to think about [doing something with a high ROTI (return on time invested)](https://www.inc.com/john-eades/why-you-should-be-more-worried-about-your-return-on-time-instead-on-investment.html) rather than just ROI, i.e. "is it worth my time?"
 "Beyond a good income, what do you want to achieve from your career?
 Professional accolades?
 Awards?
 The knowledge you've made a difference?
 All are valuable.
 All require time.
 None can be purchased with cash."
-- Resumes full of one to two-year experiences can also mean the companies you choose are [hire-and-fire places](https://news.ycombinator.com/item?id=21322696) that kill you off when a project is complete.
+- Resumes full of one-to-two-year experiences can also mean the companies you choose are [hire-and-fire places](https://news.ycombinator.com/item?id=21322696) that kill you off when a project is complete.
 - Half the fun of skydiving comes from knowing your parachutes might fail and you might die.
 Yet you do not.
 - [For a party](https://www.gifts.com/blog/hostess-gift-etiquette), bringing enough for literally everyone to eat/drink is rare for a guest to do, but the host would normally not be jealous over/about that.
 - 愛屋及烏 is not a good term.
 It means you must grow to love everything about your house, including the crows above it.
 There is also a difference between 忍讓 ("tolerate") and 包容 ("accept").